Books Clubs in Upper Elementary

 You can take a peek at the book club packet here.

-THIS WEEK ONLY GRAB THE EXCLUSIVE FREEBIE HERE!
+GRAB THE EXCLUSIVE BOOK CLUB FREEBIE HERE!

-Make sure to Pin and Save this Post for Future Reference
+Pin and Save this Post for Future Reference

 This post may contain affiliate links for your convenience.
 View our full disclosure policy here.